-We have audited the syndicate annual accounts of syndicate 1910 ('the syndicate') for the year ended 31 December 2020 which comprise the Income Statement, the Statement of Comprehensive Income, the Statement of Changes in Members' Balances, the Statement of Financial Position, the Statement of Cash Flows and the related notes 1 to 22, including a summary of significant accounting policies.
+We have audited the syndicate annual accounts of syndicate 1910 ('the syndicate') for the year ended 31 December 2019 which comprise the Income Statement, the Statement of Financial Position, the Statement of Members' Balances the Statement of Cash Flows and the related notes 1 to 21, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' and FRS 103 'Insurance Contracts' (United Kingdom Generally Accepted Accounting Practice).